agrc/supervisor/README.md

 ## Usage

 1. In your script's entry point code (usually `main.py`), before any arg parsing:
    - Create an `SMTP` object using the proper email server settings
    - Instantiate a `Supervisor` object, passing in your `SMTP` object
    - Call `.manage_exceptions()` on the `Supervisor` object to redirect exception handling
 1. Call `.send_report()` on the `Supervisor` object after your business logic:
    - In `main.py` (or wherever you instantiated the object), passing the message and path to the log file
-  - OR
+   - —OR—
    - Elsewhere in your business logic, having passed your `Supervisor` object through your logic as needed.

 ## Development Environment